bamr87/bamr87/README.md

 | 5     | tbsp | Cooking oil, for deep-frying  |                                     |
 | 1     | tbsp | Salt                          |                                     |

-Here is a simple flow chart:
+Here is a simple flow chart using markdown:

 ```mermaid
 graph TD;